 There was a time not many people knew what the plants that survive the winter were classified as.
 It has been exciting over the past few years to hear new gardeners share their passion for perennials.
 In this post, I share how to Welcome Perennials To Your Home Garden.

-Below is a list of some of my favorite sun-loving perennials I grow in my home garden.
+Below is a list of some of my favorite sun-loving plants I grow in my home garden.

 - Black-eyed Susan